| LUXE COMPLETE DISASSEMBLY | |

 Regulators and Air System:

-The reg is removable by loosening the two socket head cap screws holding it on, using a 5/32" allen wrench.
+The reg is removable by loosening the two socket head cap screws holding it on.
 This exposes the grip-routed air supply o-ring on the bottom of the frame, and the opposing port on top of the reg.
+The screw located on top of the reg is a retainer for the Smartvalve on/off knob.
+It can be removed to service the knob's o-rings in case of a leak.

-The regulator's rear input has a small filter located inside, which blocks debris from entering.
+The regulator's rear input from the tank has a small filter located inside, which blocks debris from entering.
 The regulator is actually adjustable by removing the filter to expose the primary base seat, loosening the set screw on top of the tank threads, and using an allen wrench to screw the primary base inward or outward.
 However, I do not suggest you do this.
 Partially because you don't know the exact output pressure without using a gauge to verify, but also because adjusting the primary pressure has virtually no advantage.

 Luxe Max-Flo disassembly process is the same as the Smart Parts Micro Max-Flo system.